payloadcms/template-ecommerce/README.md

 - Call To Action
 - Archive

+A complete front-end solution for this can be found [here](https://github.com/payloadcms/ecommerce-example-website).

 ## SEO

-This boilerplate comes pre-configured with the official [Payload SEO Plugin](http://payloadcms.com/) to manage product and page SEO data.
-A complete front-end solution for this can be found [here](https://github.com/payloadcms/ecommerce-example-website).
+This boilerplate comes pre-configured with the official [Payload SEO Plugin](http://payloadcms.com/) for complete SEO control.
+A front-end solution for this can be found [here](https://github.com/payloadcms/ecommerce-example-website).

 ## Development